 - Place dish, uncovered into oven and let bake for 35-45 minutes (I generally go for the longer amount of time to get the loaf more crispy on top)

 - Remove from oven and let sit for 10-15 minutes

 - Use a knife to cut and serve up with a spatula

 Real Ingredients with Real Benefits:

 Lentils don’t get as much attention as they should.
-Per 1/4 C dry serving, at only 180 Calories, lentils provide more protein and iron than beans.
+Per 1/4 C dry serving they provide more protein and iron than beans.
 You’ll get lots of B-vitamins from this legume, especially thiamin and folate.
 They’re also a great source of choline, potassium and many minerals.
 Lentils are high in both insoluble and soluble fiber; soluble being the type that helps reduce blood cholesterol levels.
 Green lentils provide much more fiber than red though so while I used a mixture of both in this recipe, I use green more often.

 Tomatoes pack in lots of Vitamins A, C, and the important fluid balance mineral Potassium.
 They are well known in terms of phytochemical content for their lycopene which is known for reducing risk of prostate cancer.
 This was one of the first phytochemicals that really made a name for itself.
 It is often forgetten that tomatoes also provide other carotenoids and flavonoids such as quercitin.

 Rice provides a good amount of Vitamin A, Riboflavin, Vitamin C, Riboflavin & Manganese.
 You can also get phytochemicals like quercetin (great for your immune system and lungs) & several carotenoids.
 Purchase organic rice as it is not as likely to be contaminated with inorganic arsenic.

 Onions & garlic are part of the same family, providing the phytochemicals allicin and sulfides which are linked to improved immunity and respiratory health.
 Onions also provide Vitamins C, B6 and folate.